imedan/AstroPAL_Coding_Workshop/2021_Workshop/GSU_computing_resources/README.md

 	sbatch submit.sh

-To see the the progress of your job, you can run
+To see the the progress of your job, you can run:

 	squeue